evdv/evdv.github.io/_pages/about.md

 My favourite meal is lunch, but I hate surprise raisins :( Other things I'm passionate about are feminism, mental health, nature rewilding, sleep, the power of silly comedy, and the Eurovision Song Contest.

-For a full curriculum vitae with more professional details, please see CV (insert link).
+For a full curriculum vitae with more professional details, please see [my CV page](curriculum-vitae.md).